phanav/poxabel/README.md

 `-o` outputdir -> specify output image folder.
 Annotation will be in a file `$inputdir-region.json` in this output folder.
 Default = folder Labels in current working directory

-`-a` width height -> constrain width to height aspect ratio
+`-a` width height -> constrain width to height aspect ratio.
+Default = 1 1.
+Change either to 0 for unconstrained.

 ```bash
 python poxabel.py -i "path/input" -o "path/output" -a 1 1